 Both these scenarios will help the club in recouping money, either in the form of transfer fees received or savings made as the wage bill is lowered.

 For this very purpose, La Liga has an elaborate system that requires players to register players on an online application named ‘La Liga Manager’.
 The application oversees that no club spends obnoxious amounts of money without earning a significant sum to justify its massive outlay.

 This is a far more effective system of financial fair play as compared to UEFA’s Financial Fair Play Rules.
 La Liga’s spending cap is forward-looking, as it analyses financial data in advance to prevent clubs from overspending.

 Meanwhile, UEFA’s FFP rules can only facilitate retrospective action being taken against clubs that violate the regulations around sustainable spending.
 More often than not, clubs can escape by paying fines as the stakes have been pretty much decided during the business part of the season when such overspending was actually going on.

 In stark contrast, La Liga believes in taking preemptive action to stop clubs from overspending by determining the spending budget for the season that a club cannot violate.

-The most notable example of the application of La Liga’s spending caps is in the case of Barcelona.
-The Catalan club cannot register players before they make amends for the enormous losses they have incurred during the Bartomeu era.
+The most notable example of the application of La Liga’s spending caps has been the case of Barcelona.
+The Catalan club were unable to register players before they make amends for the enormous losses they have incurred during the Bartomeu era.